-Further, an operator of a public transport services where a face covering is required must have regard to guidance issued by the Welsh Ministers about the requirement to wear and face covering and providing information to passengers.
+Further, an operator of a public transport service where a face covering is required must have regard to guidance issued by the Welsh Ministers about the requirement to wear a face covering and provide information to passengers.

 The Welsh Government recommends that passengers should wear a three-layer face covering.
 A homemade or purchased 3 layer face covering might reduce transmission from one person to another if made, worn, handled and disposed of properly.
 Some face coverings could be washable and reusable.

 This is only the case for non-symptomatic people.
-People who are symptomatic must continue to self-isolate for 7 days and get a test.
+People who are symptomatic must continue to self-isolate and get a test.

 Do not let wearing a face covering give you a false sense of security.
 Wearing a face covering cannot be an excuse for ignoring physical distancing measures.
 Maintaining physical distancing wherever possible is a more effective measure than wearing a face covering but both together where physical distancing is difficult or not possible may be of benefit.